JetBrains/Qodana/topics/gitlab.md

 ## Specific branches

-<link-summary>This section explains how you can tell %instance% what branches of your project to inspect.</link-summary>
+<link-summary>This section explains how you can tell %instance% what branches of your project to analyze.</link-summary>

+> To learn more about merge request analysis, see the [](inspect-your-code.md#Incremental+analysis) chapter.

 By default, %product% is configured for analyzing the `master` and `main` branches, release branches and merge requests meaning that you do not have to provide any additional configurations and use the [basic configuration](#Basic+configuration).